undercoat/undercoat/README.md

 ### Mobile friendly

-Following actual global trends, Undercoat was built based on mobile first-approach.
+Following actual global trends, undercoat is based on the mobile-first approach.

 Each component provides best practices for dealing with content images on different screen resolutions and image formats.